pradeepmisra81/TestCar/README.md

 Car is designed as protocol, which will work as interface for the different types of Car as Sedan, SUV etc.

-# Test the Classes by creationg the instances and accessing the methods using the class instances.
+# Test the Classes by creationg the instances and accessing the methods using these instances.

         //Tom has purchased the Sedan type Car, so Tom drive a Sedan